-- Become trained in CPR and learn how to recognize the signs of someone in cardiac distress.
-See the new guidelines for CPR and learn how to certify your employees.
+Get trained in CPR and learn how to recognize the signs of someone in cardiac distress.
+See the updated guidelines for CPR at CPR.heart.org and learn how to certify your employees.

-- Know where the AED is located at your worksite and learn how to use it.
+Know where the automated external defibrillator, also called an AED, is located at your worksite, and learn how to use it.

-- Ask about the proper procedure for calling 911 from your office building.
+Ask about the proper procedure for calling 911 from your worksite.

-Know if you are at a higher risk for developing heart disease, and although you cannot change heredity risk factors, change the lifestyle factors you do have control over.
-You are at a higher risk for heart disease and heart attack if you are/have:
+It’s important to learn whether you are at high risk for developing heart disease.
+Although you cannot change heredity risk factors, you do have control over many lifestyle factors.
+You are at increased risk for heart disease and heart attack if you are: